savaged/BlackNotepad/docs/README.md

 It is a free open source project which means one can see under the covers, if so desired.

-It can be built from source from the GitHub project site or more simply it should be available via the Windows Store under "BlackNotepad".
+It can be built from source from the GitHub project site or more simply it should be available via the Windows Store under `BlackNotepad`.

 ## Windows Store